This set of Building Construction Multiple Choice Questions & Answers (MCQs) focuses on “Timber Partitions”.

 4. Refractory timber catches fire readily while non-refractory timber does not catch fire readily.

-Explanation: Timber is classified into types types with respect to fire-resistance.
+Explanation: Timber is classified into types with respect to fire-resistance.
 These are refarctory and non-refractory.
 Refractory timber does not catch fire readily while non-refractory timber catches fire readily.

 5. Which chemical is used in the coating of timber surface in Sir Abel’s process?